 A: There are three main options: full-fabric, half-fabric and no-fabric ends.
 One popular approach involves maintaining the same height of solid framing on the end walls as on the side walls.
 The rest of the end wall is covered in fabric that extends to the top of the structure.
 This is what I’ll be doing and you can see an example below.

 Withstanding the Weather

 Q: Can engineered fabric structures really withstand harsh winter weather and heavy snow loads?

-If you have any questions that I don’t cover here, send me an email at [email protected] I’ve done a lot of research on fabric structures of all kinds and I’ve had extensive conversations with Calhoun.
+If you have any questions that I don’t cover here, send me an email at [email protected] I’ve lived with a 16×30-foot fabric shelter for 15 years, and more recently done a lot of research on fabric structures of all kinds plus extensive conversations with Calhoun.
 I can probably answer anything you’re wondering about.

 – Steve Maxwell